Extraordinary arts experiences connecting people with the First World War. Learn More

 Image credit: 'we're here because we're here' conceived and created by Jeremy Deller in collaboration with Rufus Norris, photo by Eoin Carey

 Brits in tears after 'walking ghosts' #WeAreHere tribute 'puts Brexit into perspective' https://t.co/0hyCcuf6DD https://t.co/uZwS2Odp5c

 Soldiers of the Somme arrive at New Broadcasting House. #Somme100 #wearehere https://t.co/Z3eQaoPOsb

 This global digital projects aims to reunite digitally the 888,246 ceramic poppies from artist Paul Cummins and designer Tom Piper’s 2014 installation, Blood Swept Lands and Seas of Red.

 14-18 NOW and Artichoke invited women* and girls across the UK to join this major mass-participation artwork celebrating 100 years since women won the vote.

-Filmmaker Danny Boyle invites you to join him in marking 100 years since Armistice and the end of the First World War.
+Filmmaker Danny Boyle invited communities in the UK & Ireland to join him in marking 100 years since Armistice and the end of the First World War.

-Premiering at the BFI London Film Festival on 16 October, and screened in schools and on BBC One, this new colourised film from the Oscar-winning director uses archive footage to portray the war as never before.
+They Shall Not Grow Old, a new colourised film from the Oscar-winning director using archive footage to portray the war as never before.